How Do I Help my Child?

 Year 5 & 6100 Books to Read Year 5 & 6

-For more information on how this works please read the following parents’ guide which we sent home in January.
+For more information on how this works please read the following parents’ guide.
 If you have any questions, please do ask us:

 Grammar and punctuation has become increasingly important to the primary curriculum in recent years and there is no doubt that the knowledge and understanding expected of our children is now far beyond what was expected of their parents when they were at primary school (and indeed at secondary school).